polterguy/lizzie/docs/introduction.md

 #### Functions are 1st class objects in Lizzie

-For the record, in Lizzie, a function is a _"first class object"_, and can be assigned to a variable, allowing you to pass it around to other parts of your code, as you see fit.
+For the record, in Lizzie a function is a _"first class object"_, and can be assigned to a variable, allowing you to pass it around to other parts of your code, as you see fit.
 There are logically no differences between the number _"57"_, the string _"hello world"_ or a function in Lizzie.
 In fact, internally